riyanharris/Currency-Converter/README.md

 # Currency-Converter
-A currency converter using html,css and js
+A currency converter using html,css and js.
+It has basic currencies of many countries and can be used to easily update the currency conversion.